threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_tfchain_portal.md

 ## Generate your node bootstrap image

 Once you know your farmID, you can set up your node on TFGrid3.
-Click on `Download USB image` or, for other image formats go to the [bootstrap page](https://dev.bootstrap.grid.tf/).
+Click on `Take me to bootstrap page`.

 ## Edit your Twin